Super Lawyers

 Types of Wheelchairs for Children With Cerebral Palsy

 Not every child with CP needs a wheelchair.
 In fact, almost 60% of all children with cerebral palsy can walk independently without any equipment.
-Many of these children were once in a wheelchair but later were able to ambulate with the chair.
-For those children with cerebral palsy that cannot walk independently, some use handheld mobility equipment and others require wheelchairs.
+Many of these children were once in a wheelchair but could later ambulate with the chair.
+Some children with cerebral palsy who cannot walk independently use handheld mobility equipment, and others require wheelchairs.

-There are many different types of wheelchairs available specifically designed to accommodate the special mobility needs of children with all types of cerebral palsy.
+The good news is that in 2024, there are many different types of wheelchairs available specifically designed to accommodate the unique mobility needs of children with all types of cerebral palsy.

 Manual Wheelchairs

-Traditional, manual powered wheelchairs are inexpensive and easy to transport.
-They typically feature 2 small caster wheels in the front with 2 large wheels in back with rims for pushing.
-Manual wheelchairs can either be rigid or foldable and they offer a variety of customizable features.
+Traditional, manual-powered wheelchairs are inexpensive and easy to transport.
+They typically feature two small caster wheels in the front and two large wheels in the back with rims for pushing.
+Manual wheelchairs can be rigid or foldable, and they offer a variety of customizable features.
 The upside of a manual wheelchair is that the user gets exercise navigating and powering the chair.

 Some children with cerebral palsy have limited arm strength or control.
 So they may not be able to move by themselves in these types of chairs.
-This makes traditional wheelchairs less effective as a mobility device for kids with CP.
+This makes traditional wheelchairs less effective mobility devices for kids with CP.

 Electric Wheelchairs

 Powered electric wheelchairs have the most to offer for children with cerebral palsy.
-Electric wheelchairs offer a variety of control options that can give almost any child with cerebral palsy the ability to move around independently.
+Electric wheelchairs offer various control options that can give almost any child with cerebral palsy the ability to move around independently.

 Most electric wheelchairs for CP feature a joystick type of control that enables the user to move the chair in any direction simply by moving the control stick.
-For users who are not able to use a joystick control, more advanced operating systems are available including touchpad controls and even eye gaze controls.
+More advanced operating systems are available for users who cannot use a joystick control, including touchpad controls and even eye gaze controls.

-Electric-powered wheelchairs can be equipped with a host of additional features and operative enhancements that can be particularly beneficial to children with cerebral palsy.
+Electric-powered wheelchairs can be equipped with additional features and operative enhancements to benefit children with cerebral palsy.
 Many of these features are discussed below.

 Tilt-in-Space